kakisoft/slides/logistic-for-engineers-en/slide.md

 ---

-As discussed, for some cases you shouldn't use only techlogy when you solve the customers problem.
+As discussed, for some cases you shouldn't use only technology when you solve the customers problem.

 ---